mlip-cmu/s2025/lectures/10_qainproduction/qainproduction.md

 * Project M1 dues TODAY
 * Midterm exam next week (10/9), regular time and place for lectures, see `#announcements` for details
+    - Lab for next week (10/11) is cancelled
 * Schedule debriefing meetings with your TA mentor, before next Tuesday

 ---